 A power washer is ideal for heavy-duty cleaning on surfaces that can handle the added heat.
 You can use your power washer for:

-• Large driveways: While a power-wash for your driveway is an a stone mailbox being cleaned with a power washernot ideal for concrete, if the surface can handle the temperature, it’s the right choice.
+- Large driveways: While a power-wash for your driveway is not ideal for concrete, if the surface can handle the temperature, it’s the right choice.
 A power wash for your driveway can make cleaning a large surface area relatively easy.

 What Can I Clean With a Pressure Washer?